Distributed GIS: Parallel computing in GIS

+Today, there are many examples of applying parallel computing to GIS.
+For example, remote sensing and surveying equipment have been providing vast amounts of spatial information, and how to manage, process or dispose of this data have become major issues in the field of Geographic Information Science (GIS).
+To solve these problems there has been much research into the area of parallel processing of GIS information.
+This involves the utilization of a single computer with multiple processors or multiple computers that are connected over a network working on the same task, or series of tasks.
+The hadoop framework has been used successfully in GIS processing.

 Organization GIS

 Enterprise GIS

 Enterprise GIS refers to a geographical information system that integrates geographic data across multiple departments and serves the whole organisation.
 The basic idea of an enterprise GIS is to deal with departmental needs collectively instead of individually.
 When organisations started using GIS in the 1960s and 1970s, the focus was on individual projects where individual users created and maintained data sets on their own desktop computers.
 Due to extensive interaction and work-flow between departments, many organisations have in recent years switched from independent, stand-alone GIS systems to more integrated approaches that share resources and applications.

 Some of the potential benefits that an enterprise GIS can provide include significantly reduced redundancy of data across the system, improved accuracy and integrity of geographic information, and more efficient use and sharing of data.
 Since data is one of the most significant investments in any GIS program, any approach that reduces acquisition costs while maintaining data quality is important.
 The implementation of an enterprise GIS may also reduce the overall GIS maintenance and support costs providing a more effective use of departmental GIS resources.
 Data can be integrated and used in decision making processes across the whole organisation.